As an activist for Israel, you can’t avoid it, you will be confronted sooner or later with politics ..

 To defend my pro-Israel position, I have thousands of arguments and then I didn’t talked yet about the wonderful culture, nature, wildlife or the fantastic climate. (for me)….

 But no….according to the average “Anti-Israeli” person.
 I’m a racist, a facist right-wing extremist and so on.
 Okay, I admit ..
 I like black Piet, I think this is a really nice aspect from Dutch culture, I think people who work hard for it should be paid likewise.
 I think that one should not lie, do not slander, not spread hatred about others.
 If that’s right winged, I am indeed right-wing.
-But I also have an African sister in law, two half-breed cousins, one of whom is disabled.
+But I also have an African sister in law, two cousins from an African mother and a dutch father, one of whom is disabled.

 I asked last week someone, “Can you help me out? “ Who am I really?